bcrichlow/edufun/terraform-getting-started.md

 With Terraform installed, let's create some infrastructure.

 ## Terraform Workflow
 The Terraform workflow is write, plan, and apply.
-In this guide you will perform all three stages.
-See: [What is Terraform?](https://www.terraform.io/intro) for more details.
+In this guide, you will perform all three stages.
+See [What is Terraform?](https://www.terraform.io/intro) for more details.

 ## Select Location
 Create a new directory for the Terraform configuration code.